- Competitive salary and benefits package, five weeks annual leave and 13.5% superannuation

 - Yearly airfare allowance

-- Subsidised, fully furnished accommodation for the first 4 months.
+- Subsidised, fully furnished accommodation for the first four months.

-Central Land Council is dedicated to delivering ongoing professional development and career progression for their people.
-You'll have the opportunity to undertake a range of learning opportunities and be encouraged to take part in a number of new projects as the organisation continues to grow and innovate.
+The Central Land Council is dedicated to delivering ongoing professional development and career progression for it’s people.
+You'll have the opportunity to undertake professional development and to take part in a number of new projects as the organisation continues to grow and innovate.

-Most importantly, this role will allow you to work in a diverse environment where you have the potential to affect real change.
+Most importantly, this role will allow you to work in a diverse environment where you affect real change.

 - Driver's licence

-If you're interested in joining an innovative Land Council to use your skills to make a real difference - Apply Now!
+If you're interested in using your skills to make a real difference apply now!

 For further information about this role, please contact Rebecca Koser (Manager, Anthropology) on 08 8951 6211.

-For further information about the application process please contact Ajok marial (Human Resources Advicor) on 08 8951 6310 or email@example.com
+For more information about the application process please contact Ajok Marial (Human Resources Advisor) on 08 8951 6310 or email@example.com.

 Total effective package includes: base salary, district allowance, superannuation, leave loading, relocation assistance, annual airfare allowance and salary packaging options.
 Annual progression within the salary scale is subject to satisfactory performance.
 Progression is in accordance with annual increments set out in an enterprise agreement.

-The filling of this vacancy is an affirmative measure under section 8(1) of the Racial Discrimination Act 1975.LT003-SeniorAnthropologist_-LastReviewedSeptember20211.pdf
+The filling of this vacancy is an affirmative measure under section 8(1) of the Racial Discrimination Act 1975.LT013-AnthropologistNTU-Sept20162.pdf